mitchell-lang/docs/tutorials/vignettes.md

 of cities.
 A naive implementation of TSP considers all permutations of routes that includes all cities.
-Having computed this permutation, we iterate over each path in the permutation, calculating the total distance of the path, keeping the smallest one seen.
+Having computed this permutation, we iterate over each path in the permutation, calculating the total distance of the path, keeping the smallest one seen thus far.
 The procedure returns the shortest route and its distance after all paths have been explored.

 ### Mitchell Solution

 Central to our solution is the need to enumerate all permutations of routes.
-To do this, we'll need a permutation function that takes the list of cities that we want to visit and generates a list of paths, where each path is represented as a list of cities.
+To do this, we'll need a permutation function that takes the list of cities that we want to visit and generates a list of paths, where each path represents a list of cities.

 ```sml
 fun insert elem l =